KBJ14/alc_hlp/readme.md

 ---

 ## Usage
-1. Upload an image and enter a Text Prompt.
+1. Upload an image (the Timings card resets automatically when a new image is chosen).
+2. Click Get Object to extract objects as JSON.
+The JSON is shown on the right and stored for later steps.
-2. Click Get Box to generate bounding boxes (red outlines + labels).
+3. Click Get Box to generate bounding boxes; when JSON exists, only the extracted object labels/types are used for detection.
-3. Click Get Segmentation (if SAM2 configured) to overlay per-object colored masks.
+4. Click Get Segmentation (if SAM2 configured) to overlay per-object colored masks.
-4. Click Get Action to send the (segmented > boxed > original) image plus prompts to the model.
+5. Click Get Action to send the (segmented > boxed > original) image plus prompts to the model.
-5. Robot Action response appears on the right.
+6. Objects (JSON) and Action outputs are displayed in separate panels; a Timings card shows per-action durations and total.

 You may skip Get Box and go directly to Get Segmentation—detection will run automatically first.

+If you skip Get Object, Get Box will use the user-provided text prompt for detection.

+---

+## Timings
+- The UI shows durations for each action (in seconds) and their total.

+---

+## Object Extraction Details
+- The fixed prompt asks the model to describe objects in JSON.
+The app attempts to coerce responses into valid JSON by:
+  - Stripping Markdown code fences
+  - Extracting the first JSON object/array block
+  - Pretty-printing for display and storing a compact JSON string internally
+- Detection labels are derived from common keys like `type`, `label`, `name`, or `object` in list items.

 ---